 July brings warm, humid days and long, balmy nights to the Metro-Detroit area.
 The month is also characterized by fireworks, music festivals, and marathons.
 The ultimate symbol of the season, though, is the Ann Arbor Art Fair.
 To help you plan your fun this July, here are some great, typically Detroit things to fill those sweltering days.

 Nothing says summer like an explosion of colored lights, flames, stars, and crackles orchestrated by a professional.
-Michigan's largest fireworks display is Ford Fireworks, which lit up the sky above the Detroit RiverWalk on June 26.
-But there are plenty of other professional fireworks displays, before and after July 4, all over the Metro Detroit
+Michigan's largest fireworks display is Ford Fireworks, which light up the sky above the Detroit RiverWalk in June.
+But there are plenty of other professional fireworks displays, before and after July 4, all over the Metro Detroit.

 The Ann Arbor Summer Festival calls itself an independent voice "dedicated to presenting a world-class celebration of arts and entertainment that enriches the cultural, economic, and social vitality of the region."
 That it does.